 Tasty, messy and just recently gaining ground in the American market these past few years, several research studies have shown that pomegranates contain strong anti-inflammatory, anti-oxidant, anti-obesity and anti-tumor properties.
 According to researchers, “Many beneficial effects are related to the presence of ellagic acid, flavonoids, anthocyanins, and flavones, which seem to be its most therapeutically beneficial components.”
 Subsequently, pomegranates are considered excellent foods to help battle such chronic diseases as cancer, insulin resistance, intestinal inflammation and obesity.
 (8)

 3. Fermented Grapes — May he kiss me with the kisses of his mouth!
 For your love is better than wine.
 (Song of Solomon 1:2)

 I can’t make a list of top Bible foods without including grapes.
 Several epidemiological studies have shown that moderate alcohol intake, particularly drinking red wine, may lower the risk of cardiac mortality due to atherosclerosis.
-(9) The general recommendation is no more than one (five ounces) of red wine per day except for men under the age of 65 who may be able to have two drinks per day.
+(9) The general recommendation is no more than one glass (five ounces) of red wine per day except for men under the age of 65 who may be able to have two drinks per day.
 (10)